 The main reservoirs of the Gullfaks, Oseberg and Statfjord fields are in the large Brent delta that formed in the Jurassic.
-There are also large reservoirs in sand that was deposited on alluvial plains during the Triassic Period (the Snorre field), in shallow seas in the Late Jurassic (the Troll field) and as subsea fans during the Palaeogene Period (the Balder field).
-In the southern part of the North Sea, thick layers of chalk composed of microscopic calcareous form an important reservoir rock, as in the Ekofisk Field.
+There are also large reservoirs in sand that was deposited on alluvial plains during the Triassic Period (the Snorre field), in shallow seas in the Late Jurassic (the Troll field) and as subsea fans during the Paleogene Period (the Balder field).
+In the southern part of the North Sea, thick layers of chalk composed of microscopic calcareous skeletons of plants and animals form an important reservoir rock, as in the Ekofisk Field.

-Clay stone and argillaceous sandstone form impermeable deposits that influence migration routes from source rocks to reservoirs.
+Mudrocks and other impermeable deposits influence migration routes from the source rock to the reservoir.
 In addition, impermeable rock has to be present to stop petroleum escaping from reservoir rock.
 Impermeable rock that forms a seal over reservoir rocks is called cap rock.
 In addition, the configuration of the reservoir rocks must be such that the oil collects in a trap.